Survival Hunter DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.1.5

 1. Choosing Azerite Gear as a Survival Hunter

 Your choice of Azerite Gear pieces will almost always come down to the item level first, and the traits that it has second.
 Note that the traits you will look at when choosing gear are the Outer Ring traits, as these are the ones with the biggest impact on your gameplay.

 The general rule is that if an item is a 15+ item level upgrade over another item, you should use it.
 If the difference between the two items is less than 15 item levels, then you should choose the one with the better Outer Ring trait.
-As we said, though, this is a general rule and there are exceptions; for example, if you are comparing an extremely bad trait ( Blood Rite) to an extremely good one ( Steady Aim).
+As we said, though, this is a general rule and there are exceptions; for example, if you are comparing an extremely bad trait ( Blood Rite) to an extremely good one ( Blur of Talons).
 It is nearly impossible to take every single variable into account without using a tool like Raidbots to simulate the difference for yourself.

 It is worth noting that if the difference between the traits is very small, then the higher item level pick will be more desirable.
 Azerite pieces have a high amount of Stamina, increasing your maximum health.
 A tiny difference in that regard can be the difference between dying and surviving, so item level is almost always king.

 2. Choosing Azerite Traits as a Survival Hunter

 In the sections that follow, we will look at the best traits to choose.
 While the traits are ordered by power, this order is not a very strict priority, but more of a guideline.

 The Outer Ring traits are the first ones you unlock, and they are by far the most important from a DPS perspective.
 You can see the simulation comparison of these traits below.